Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 Given an adornment $\alpha$ of length $n$ and an $n$-tuple ${\vec t}$ of terms, ${\vec t^\alpha}$ is a tuple of terms that contains, in the same relative order, each ${t_i \in \vec t}$ for which the $i$-th element of $\alpha$ is $\ad{b}$. \end{definition}

 Relational predicates are thus adorned in the same way as in the standard magic sets transformation, whereas the equality predicate can be adorned only by $\ad{bf}$ or $\ad{fb}$.
-In particular, adorning $\equals$ by $\ad{ff}$ would mean that the entire equality relation needs to be computed, but this would generally be very inefficient since equality tends to affect most predicates in a program.
+In particular, adorning $\equals$ by $\ad{ff}$ would indicate that the entire equality relation should be computed, and this is generally very inefficient since the equality relation typically affects most predicates of a program.
 Furthermore, adorning the head of the transitivity rule \eqref{eq:trans} by $\ad{bb}$ produces the rule